UMassCybersecurity/UMassCTF25/README.md

 - why isnt [!NOTE] working?
 - TODO: fix replacements in the workload identity provider
 - make the workloa didentity provider steps a substep
+- make sure to mention access in terms of merging, who to ping, etc.